Employing a carer privately

 Becoming a legal employer – You’ll advertise for, screen, and interview your carer yourself.
 However, you’ll become your private carer’s official employer, and will need to register with HMRC as such.
 You’ll need to operate PAYE (pay-as-you-earn tax) to deduct income tax from their earnings, and may be required to make additional national insurance contributions, depending on how much they are earning.

-Using an introductory agency – An introductory agency will work with you to introduce you to private/self-employed carers.
+Using an introduction service – An introductory agency will work with you to introduce you to private/self-employed carers.
 They’ll advertise, screen, and interview carers – before presenting you with a choice of carers they think fit your needs.
 Many introductory agencies also manage payroll too, so your only responsibility is choosing your carer and managing your relationship with them.

 Who regulates private carers?